Jeorr/thesisgamesources/README.md

 # thesisgamesources
-Some source code examples of the thesis game project
+Source code of the thesis game project.
+Does not contain the full sources, only some examples for the general overview.
+Will be deleted after the thesis defense.